By Matthew Prescott Oxman

 Security says there are cameras in the area of the dungeon.
 One student was caught putting tape over the camera.
 Security said it appeared to be more of a prank and the student profusely apologized.

-Second-year business man agement student Jonathan Filippone says he was once approached by police, not security, while sitting on a bench outside the dungeon.
+A second-year business management student says he was once approached by police, not security, while sitting on a bench outside the dungeon.

-“I was just relaxing,” says Filippone, but the stranger next to him was smoking a joint.
+“I was just relaxing,” he said, but the stranger next to him was smoking a joint.

 “They weren’t being assholes,” he says.